 Recently, a company approached us about a problem they were facing.

-The senior official had been wanting to retire for years, but every time his turn came to exit, he’d get a call from the leadership team in Japan asking him to stay — which he did.
+One of the senior officials in the enterprise’s US operation had been wanting to retire for years, but every time his turn came to exit, he’d get a call from the leadership team in Japan asking him to stay — which he did.
 But this time, he was really serious about leaving.
-He was feeling older, had grand-kids to tend to, and was ready to move on to the next stage of life.
+He was feeling older, had grandkids to tend to, and was ready to move on to the next stage of life.

-How Our Executive Succession Strategy Set the Stage for Success
+How Our Succession Strategy Set the Stage for Success

 Because this man had been at the company for so long, he had slowly accumulated over a dozen roles.
 For example, whenever he had been promoted, many of his old tasks simply followed him to his new position.
 Consequently, he had a massive range of work responsibilities — to the extent that even his own superiors weren’t aware of how much he was responsible for.

 Unsurprisingly, there was quite a large disparity between the departing executive’s work responsibilities and skills and those of the company’s appointed successor.
-If the up-and-comer was expected to step into the entire role of departing executive, then he would absolutely fail.
+If the up-and-comer was expected to step into the entire role of departing executive, then he would be sure to fail.

 How The Steve Trautman Process Resolved The Problem

-As for the remaining five silos, we gave the company two options.
+As for the remaining five silos, we showed the company two options.

 Reactive vs. Proactive Succession Planning